Create a culture and build a company brand that work together.

 Your business, brand, and culture need to be well-defined, and every piece of your business and your decisions should mesh with and reinforce each other.
 Your brand and culture, inside and out, should be based on your interests, strengths, and authenticity, as well as what your market wants and needs you to be.

-Company culture includes your physical work environment, how you live your company values, ethics, mission, your work and management style, and more.
+Creating a positive work culture means considering your physical work environment, how you live your company values, ethics, mission, your work and management style, and more.
 Different cultures might be right for different types of businesses, though it all comes back to defining what you want to be to both your staff and your customers.
 Regardless of what that culture looks like – from a traditional, formal workplace to a progressive, creative, and laid-back environment – when employees fit and embrace the culture, they are likely to be happier, and more productive because they believe in and identify with the company.
 You are one team working together.

 Your company brand

 Creating a company brand requires a lot of thought.
 As you develop your brand, ask yourself these questions.

 - What are you selling?
 Have you done your market research?
 If not, you’ll miss the mark and the market.
 Consider this quote by Charles Revson, founder of Revlon.
 “In the factory, we make cosmetics, in the store we sell hope.”
 To successfully brand your product or service, you need to know what needs or wants your consumer has, and how your product fills them.
 Strategic company branding can result in the stronger brand value, and that creates a positive emotional or social connection with a consumer.
 Think about watches: they tell time, but for some people, they’re much more than that.
 They are crafted timepieces that connote lifestyle, wealth, and personality.